 The SSIR will assign Sender IDs on a first-come-first-served basis, and may clarify with registrants if they have a trademark or other legitimate claim to the Sender ID.

 Registration – get started

 Interested organisations can contact the Singapore Network Information Centre ("SGNIC”) at email@example.com to start the registration process.
 Registration opened from 31 October 2022.

 IMDA will effect the Full SSIR Regime on 31 January 2023.

-IMDA continues to partner the public in the fight against scams
+IMDA continues to partner the public in the fight against online scams

-The new mandatory SSIR regime forms part of an ongoing multi-layered approach to strengthen protection against scams.
-This has been done with the telecom operators to systemically reduce scam calls and SMS coming through the communication networks.
+The new mandatory SSIR regime forms part of an ongoing multi-layered approach to strengthen protection against online scams and improve digital wellness.
+This has been done with the telecom operators to systematically reduce scam calls and SMS coming through the communication network, contributing to the overall cyber wellness of Singaporeans.
 Since the setting up of the SSIR in March 2022, there was a 64% reduction in scams through SMS from Q4 2021 to Q2 2022.
 Scam cases perpetrated via SMS made up around 8% of scam reports in Q2 2022, down from 10% in 2021.

-- For better protection against scam SMS and calls, consumers should download and install ScamShield.
+- For better protection against online scam SMS and calls in Singapore, consumers should download and install ScamShield.
 For further details, please visit https://www.scamshield.org.sg

 - For organisations which are interested to register their SMS Sender IDs, please refer to SGNIC website - https://www.sgnic.sg/smsregistry/overview